Standardized Patient FAQ

 How often would I work, and when?

-That is very difficult to say right now.
-This is a developing program at the Virginia Tech Carilion School of Medicine, and while it may expand in the future, there will always be a limited amount of work; this can should not be considered steady work for standardized patients.
+That is very difficult to say.
+While this program at the Virginia Tech Carilion School of Medicine has grown and may expand in the future, there will always be a limited amount of work; this should not be considered steady work for standardized patients.
 We maintain a roster of people we can draw upon as needed.
 We would match you as closely as possible with the patient you are going to simulate, and then match schedule needs to standardized patient availability.
 Initially you might work only a very few hours over the course of months, or not work at all for some time.

 Please note that once you agree to work on a particular day it is absolutely essential that you meet that work commitment, just as you would with any job.
-Training sessions for standardized patients are more flexible.
+Training sessions for standardized patients are more flexible, although training in a group is the best training.
 We will try to accommodate your schedule for training.
 Please note that training is mandatory; you cannot work unless you attend training.

 What is a typical work day or work week?